 Anandita “Pia” Datta, M.D.

-Dr. Datta is board certified in Anatomic Pathology by the American Board of Pathology.
+Dr. Datta is board certified in Anatomic Pathology by the American Board of Pathology and is a member of our advisory board.
 She received her M.D. from the Kasturba Medical College in India before completing her Pathology residency at the University of Maryland in Baltimore.
 She also did a fellowship in Renal Pathology at the Armed Forces Institute of Pathology.
 During her fellowship she attended sign out at the Gastrointestinal (GI) and Hepatic divisions of the Armed Forces Institute of Pathology, with stalwarts like Drs.
 Sobin, Rabin and Goodman.
 She also did a mini-fellowship in Genito-Urinary Pathology with Dr. Epstein at Hopkins.
 Following completion of her fellowship, Dr. Datta was appointed as a staff pathologist there where she was made Chief of Division of Nephropathology.
 She continued to work in GI pathology for many years.
 Dr. Datta is actively involved in The College of American Pathologists and many other medical organizations.

 Enrico A. Giangeruso, M.D.